solhuebner/PCA9685-Arduino/README.md

 Forked by Vitska, June 18th, 2016.
 Forked by NachtRaveVL, July 29th, 2016.

+This library allows communication with boards running a PCA6985 16-channel PWM driver module.
+It supports a wide range of available functionality, from setting the output PWM frequecy, allowing multi-device proxy addressing, and provides an assistant class for working with Servos.

 ## Library Setup

 There are several defines inside of the library's header file that allows for more fine-tuned control.